 The Plume Logo

 With its open form and radiating lines, the Plume logomark embodies the limitless adaptability of the Plume experience.
 The modular, hexagonal geometry of the mark is reminiscent of both structural and molecular spaces.

 This makes it the perfect form to connect technology and user.
 The signature (or logotype) avoids all too familiar tech styling with custom-drawn serif letterforms that add a humanist tone to the identity as a whole.

 “Our goal was to transform the way people perceive the WiFi / Router category by putting the emphasis on where the experience is going to be (the home), not where it’s coming from.”

 Paul Miller / Creative Director

-In a sea of noise and over-promises, Character needed to find a creative approach that not only felt like a break from the pack, but clearly communicated the unique value that Plume brings to people’s lives.
-The idea of weightless “orbits” emerged to show the versatility and the intuitive technology of the pods.
+In a sea of noise and inflated promises, Character needed to find a creative approach that not only felt like a break from the pack, but clearly communicated the unique value that Plume brings to people’s lives.
+Character developed the idea of weightless “orbits” to show the versatility and intuitive nature of the technology within the pods.